raul-izquierdo/english/sources/grammar/Parts of Speech/Linking Words.md

     = something related to (escrito)
     ?
 Quiero hablar de algo relacionado con el proyecto : `I want to talk about something to do with the project`

+en realidad
+    !
+A veces se solapan, otras no
+    = in fact (de hecho... 🠢 añadiendo detalle)
+    = actually (al contrario... 🠢 añade corrección o sorpresa) ?
+Es un buen cantante.
+En realidad, ganó un concurso nacional : `He’s a good singer.
+In fact, he won a national contest` (añadiendo detalle)
+    ?
+Entonces, ¿eres estudiante?
+No, soy médico en realidad : `So, you're a student?
+No, I'm a doctor, actually` (al contrario)
+    ?
+No pensé que disfrutaría de la fiesta, pero en realidad fue divertida : `I didn't think I'd enjoy the party, but it was **actually** quite fun` (sorpresa)

 ## Selecting